The oldest producing theatre in the UK

 Simon Nicholas

-OVO’s hugely popular productions that form the cornerstone of the festival have included Boudicca at Verulamium, As You Like It, A Midsummer Night’s Dream, Much Ado About Nothing, Macbeth, The Merry Wives of Windsor, Henry V, Peter Pan, The Comedy of Errors, The Winter’s Tale, The Importance of Being Earnest, Little Women, Romeo and Juliet, Private Lives, The Railway Children and The Threepenny Opera.
+OVO’s hugely popular productions that form the cornerstone of the festival have included Boudicca at Verulamium, As You Like It, A Midsummer Night’s Dream, Much Ado About Nothing, Macbeth, The Merry Wives of Windsor, Henry V, Peter Pan, The Comedy of Errors, The Winter’s Tale, The Importance of Being Earnest, Little Women, Romeo and Juliet, Private Lives, The Railway Children, The Threepenny Opera, Sense and Sensibility, The Secret Garden, The Merchant of Venice, Gawain and the Green Knight and brand-new musical The Highwayman.

 The festival also features touring theatre companies, live music and local community performances.